 - Use strategic thinking about a company, its present position and long-term strategic direction

-- Conduct critical strategic analysis in a variety of industries and competitive situations, in global settings
+- Conduct critical strategic analysis in a variety of industries and competitive situations including for-profit and non-profit organizations, in global settings

-- Demonstrate applied skills in crafting business strategies, reasoning strategic options, and the use “what-if analysis”, for risk management
+- Demonstrate applied skills in crafting business strategies, reasoning strategic options, and the use of “what-if analysis” for risk management

 - Evaluate strategic action alternatives, and make sound strategic decisions